xMateMCPE/Pepperminty-Wiki/README.md

 ### User Accounts
 User account details are currently stored as an object in `peppermint.json`, under the `users` special setting.
 Each user has their own object, in which lies their user data.

 While users can change their own passwords and email addresses, you'll inevitably want to add your own users.
-You can do this through the brand-new user management page if you're logged in as a modereator or better (the `user-table` action - example url: `https://example.com/path/to/index.php?action=user-table`), or manually.
+You can do this through the brand-new user management page if you're logged in as a moderator or better (the `user-table` action - example url: `https://example.com/path/to/index.php?action=user-table`), or manually.
 Here's how to do it manually:

 1. Open `peppermint.json` in your favourite text editor.
 2. Create a new property on the `users` object, whose value is an object and key is the new user's username.
 Use the existing users for reference.